MohammedAhsanKollathodiMoodys/Structured-Issuer-TechServices-MohammedAhsanKollathodi-CLOAutomator-v-1.0-/README.md

-# Structured-Issuer-TechServices-MohammedAhsanKollathodi-CLOAutomator-v 1.0 (Development in progress)
+# Structured-Issuer-TechServices-MohammedAhsanKollathodi-ManagerModuleProcessingControlPanel-v 1.0 (Development in progress)
 CLOAutomator v1.0 is designed to automate CLO monitoring, with basic functionalities and key information integrated into a monitoring and control panel.

 pre-requisite :